Global Convergence and Stability of Stochastic Gradient Descent

 In this work, we studied the global convergence analysis of Stochastic Gradient Descent with diminishing step size.
-We began our discussion by producing three simple problems for which the common assumptions (i.e., global H\"{o}lder continuity, bounded variance) in the SGD literature are violated, and, to our knowledge, there does not exist theory that covers these problems.
-That is, prior to our work, it was unknown what SGD with arbitrary initialization and diminishing step sizes will do on these two simple neural network problems, which raised the question of what SGD is doing on more complicated learning problems.
+We began our discussion by producing three simple problems for which the common assumptions (i.e., global H\"{o}lder continuity, bounded variance) and their generalizations in the SGD literature are violated.
+Indeed, to our knowledge, there does not exist theory that covers these problems.
+For example, prior to our work, it was unknown what SGD with arbitrary initialization and diminishing step sizes will do on simple neural network problems, which raised the question of what SGD is doing on more complicated learning problems.

 Motivated by our example problems, we considered a more general set of assumptions (see \cref{assumption-local-holder,assumption-moment}).
-Given the generality of our assumptions, we needed to develop a new analysis technique that is of interest beyond this work, and we proved that SGD's iterates either converge to a stationary point or diverge.
+Given the generality of our assumptions, we developed a new analysis technique that is of interest beyond this work, and we proved that SGD's iterates either converge to a stationary point or diverge.
 Thus, we now know how SGD with arbitrary initialization and diminishing step sizes will behave on a much larger class of learning problems.

 We note that we do not provide rate of convergence results mainly because it is \textit{impossible} for the broad class of functions admitted by our assumptions \citep{wolpert1997}.
-We stress that global rates of convergence (e.g., complexity statements) results that exist do not apply to the two simple neural network problems that we supplied at the beginning of this work without making more restrictive assumptions.
+We stress that global rates of convergence (e.g., complexity statements) results that exist do not apply to the two simple neural network problems that we supplied at the beginning of this work.

-We also studied what happens when SGD's iterates can diverge.
-To this end, we required an additional assumption under which we developed another novel analysis technique and showed that, regardless of SGD's iterates' behavior, the objective function will converge to a finite random variable and the gradient function converges to zero with probability one.
+We also studied what happens when SGD's iterates diverge.
+To this end, we required an additional assumption under which we developed another novel analysis technique and showed that, regardless of SGD's iterates' behavior, the objective function will converge to a finite random variable with probability one.
 Unfortunately, we make an assumption that we were not able to interpret, but we will leave this to future work.